Office: Sellinger Hall, Room 112

 Assistant Dean: Susan Hasler

-Director of Graduate Cohort Programs: Kelly Fader
+Director of Graduate Cohort Programs: Dana Dalton

-The MAcc program provides a clear path to earning both a master's-level credential and meeting the 150-hour educational requirement for licensure.
+The MAcc program provides a clear path to earning both a master's-level credential and meeting the 150-hour educational requirement for CPA licensure.
 Curricular highlights of the program include:

 - The opportunity for students to apply their knowledge and skills obtained in a paid internship.